kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 **Edit Metadata Configuration**: To make additional metadata visible (or to hide existing metadata), the configuration can be edited.
 If it is desired to add properties without re-running the extraction process, the box that says "Run extractions on save" must be **unchecked**.

 This will add/remove metadata properties.
+The example below shows how to add the `character_count` property to the `best_answer` field without re-running the extraction pipeline.

 <figure markdown>
 ![Edit Which Properties Are Visible](../../assets/images/edit-text-extraction-properties.gif)
-<figcaption>Add/Remove Text Metadata by Reconfiguring Extraction</figcaption>
+<figcaption>Example of adding `character_count` to the list of extracted properties</figcaption>
 </figure>

 !!! example